Dre Campbell Farm

 Some of the best plants for attracting these insects are:

-Herbs like rosemary, thyme, oregano, basil, and lavender.
-Their fragrant blossoms can draw in pollinators and predatory insects.
-Planting a few of these aromatic herbs together helps create an environment that helpful insects like to be in.
+Herbs like rosemary, thyme, oregano, basil, and lavender are beneficial.
+Their fragrant blossoms will draw in pollinators and predatory insects.
+Planting a few of these aromatic herbs together helps create an environment that is helpful to insects like bees.

 Native flowering plants are also ideal.
-These include coneflower, sunflower, aster, goldenrod, and milkweed.
+These include coneflowers, sunflowers, asters, goldenrods, and milkweeds.
 Their familiar blooms attract many local beneficial insects.

 Therefore, plant a diverse selection of native plants.
 They will provide vital habitats and food for insects at all life stages.

 Moreover, the umbrella plant has dense foliage and tiny white, pink, or red flowers.
-It gives beneficial insects like bees shelter and food [1].
-Its wide, umbrella-shaped leaves also make a perfect landing pad.
+It provides shelter and food for beneficial insects, such as bees [1].
+Its broad, umbrella-shaped leaves also make a perfect landing pad.

-There are also vegetables like carrots, tomatoes, and broccoli, which need pollination to produce.
-Their blossoms also attract useful insects to your garden.
+There are also vegetables, such as carrots, tomatoes, and broccoli, that require pollination to produce fruit or seeds.
+Their blossoms also attract beneficial insects to your garden.

 Plants for Lacewings